leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infrastructure-core-services.md

 - you need to scale to zero or you want low maintenance overhead scaling up to terabytes

 ### Cloud BigTable
+Cloud Bigtable is a fully managed NoSQL database with petabyte-scale and very low latency.

+Cloud Bigtable is a great choice for both operational and analytical applications, including IoT, user analytics, and financial data analysis, because it supports high read and write throughput at low latency.

+Cloud Bigtable integrates easily with popular big data tools like Hadoop, Cloud Dataflow, and Cloud Dataproc.
+It also supports the open source industry standard HBase API

+Cloud Bigtable stores data in massively scalable tables, each of which is a sorted key/value map.

+A Cloud Bigtable table is sharded into blocks of contiguous rows, called tablets, to help balance the workload of queries.
+Tablets are similar to HBase regions

+Tablets are stored on Colossus, which is Google's file system, in SSTable format.

 ### Memorystore
 Memorystore for Redis provides a fully managed in-memory data store service.